What is a labia reduction?

 The clinician in charge of the care of the patient’s specific condition, usually a hospital doctor, can assist the application, if there is exceptional clinical need for the treatment to be funded.
 The patient’s clinician must evidence clinical exceptionality and must be supported by the patient’s local NHS commissioning organisation.
 See separate leaflet for more information on Individual Funding Requests (IFRs).

 Advice and further guidance:

-For more information search for ‘labiaplasty’ on the NHS Choices website.
+- For more information search for ‘labiaplasty’ at www.nhs.uk

 Treatment policy for patients covered by NHS Birmingham and Solihull CCG